 If you want your small bathroom to have a tranquil vibe, be sure to read 10 Zen Bathroom Ideas on a Budget.

-And if you want to make your bathroom eco-friendly, check out my post 16 Tips to Make a Bathroom Energy Efficient (& Save Money!).
+If you want to make your bathroom eco-friendly, check out my post 16 Tips to Make a Bathroom Energy Efficient (& Save Money!).